-The bladder is a hollow muscular organ in humans and vertebrates that collects and stores urine from the kidneys before disposal by urination.
+The bladder is a hollow muscular organ in humans that collects and stores urine from the kidneys before disposal by urination.

 Cystitis is inflammation of the bladder where the lining of the bladder is irritated, red, or swollen.
 In most cases, the cause of cystitis is a urinary tract infection (UTI) caused by bacteria entering the bladder or urethra and begin to multiply.
 Other infectious causes are viruses, yeast and atypical bacteria like mycoplasma.
 Chemicals, toxins, poisons and heavy metals can also irritate and burn the bladder causing non-infectious chemical-burn cystitis presenting as culture negative cystitis.